 Stop acting like you do.

-And uh he said this today that he will continue to block the government from showing the jury photographs illustrating the prodigious spending habits of the former Trump campaign chairman.
+And he said this today that he will continue to block the government from showing the jury photographs illustrating the prodigious spending habits of the former Trump campaign chairman.

 Remember, Manafort only worked, look up exactly how many days, Linda, that Manafort worked for Trump.

-I think it was less than a hundred, and uh ruling that such images unfairly besmirched the defendant.
+And ruling that such images unfairly besmirched the defendant.

-And he on the day one of the trial said being wealthy is not a crime in America.
+And he on day one of the trial said being wealthy is not a crime in America.

 That's not what he is on trial for, reminding the jury right up top that the defendant is innocent in this country until he is proven guilty.